bitwarden/help/_articles/account/vault-timeout.md

 popular: false
 tags: [account, vault, timeout, 2FA, two-step]
 order: "14"
+description: "Learn how to set a Vault timeout timer and behavior for your Bitwarden password manager."
 ---

 Vault Timeout behavior will determine how your Vault will behave after a customizable period of inactivity.
 Timeout is configured individually from and for each Bitwarden client application that you use (Mobile, Web, Desktop, Browser Extension, etc.).